You are here:

 I am not an accredited RANCZP trainee.
 Can I still enrol in the course?Yes, doctors with an interest in mental health care are welcome to apply, if you want to enrol in the psychiatry specialisation, you require a letter of support from your supervisor.
 Please see the Psychiatric Medicine entry requirements for more detail.

-Do I have to come to North Parramatta campus for seminars every week?
+Do I have to come to campus for seminars every week?
 No, we offer flexible study options.
 You can elect to learn:

 Can I change from on campus study to online study during semester?

-If you would like to change your preferred mode of delivery, please contact a Student Support Officer who will update your records.
+If you would like to change your preferred mode of delivery, please contact a Cohort Convenor who will update your records.